House fire mum 'screamed for children'

 Kyle Pearson managed to escape the blaze along with his friend, Bobby Harris, 17,

-Neighbour Tony Holdsworth, told the court how Kyle and his friend were "going absolutely crazy," screaming: "Tony, go in the house.
-Get the kids out!
-Get the kids!"
+Neighbour Tony Holdsworth told the court how Kyle and his friend were "going absolutely crazy," screaming: "Tony, go in the house.
+Get the kids out.
+Get the kids."

 Mr Holdsworth kicked the front door in, which had turned to molten plastic, but the backdraft blew him up the garden path, the jury was told.